Biological Warfare (cont.)

 The bacteria are usually introduced into the victim through breaks in the skin or through the mucous membranes of the eye, respiratory tract, or GI tract.
 Ten virulent organisms injected under the skin from a bite or 10-50 organisms breathed into the lungs can cause infection in humans.
 Hunters may contract this disease by trapping and skinning rabbits in some parts of the country.

 Signs and Symptoms

-Enlarged lymph nodes are seen in about 85% of victims and may be the initial or the only sign of infection.
+Enlarged lymph nodes are seen in a majority of victims and may be the initial or the only sign of infection.
 Although enlarged lymph nodes usually occur as single lesions, they may appear in groups.
 Enlarged lymph nodes may come and go and last for as long as three years.
 When swollen, they may be confused with buboes of bubonic plague.

 Tularemia can be diagnosed by growing the bacteria in the laboratory from samples taken of blood, ulcers, sputum, and other body fluids.
 Serological tests (done to detect antibodies against tularemia), direct fluorescent antibody (DFA) staining of clinical specimens, and polymerase chain reaction (PCR) tests on clinical specimens are available from specialized labs.

 Although laboratory-related infections with this organism are common, human-to-human spread is unusual.
 Victims do not need to be isolated from others.